Legal Betting On Virtual Racing

 Is It Legal To Bet On Virtual Racing?

 Although gaining momentum (accelerating?) in the sports betting world, wagering on virtual racing is only available online at the moment.
-We’ve heard of some forms of virtual sports betting in New Jersey, but no other US States outside of Connecticut and Washington have passed gambling laws that govern online betting with an offshore sportsbook, so if you live in most of the US, you can bet on virtual races at legal offshore sites safely and easily.
+We’ve heard of some forms of virtual sports betting in New Jersey, but no other US States outside of Washington have passed gambling laws that govern online betting with an offshore sportsbook, so if you live in most of the US, you can bet on virtual races at legal offshore sites safely and easily.

-As for CT and WA, these states have laws that forbid all forms of online gambling.
-Thus, betting on virtual racing with an offshore site is not technically legal in those jurisdictions, but it also must be noted that even though they’ve outlawed online gaming, all legal sports betting sites accept members from both states, and there have been no convictions on record for the crime of betting over the Internet in either one.
+As for WA, they have laws that forbid all forms of online gambling.
+Thus, betting on virtual racing with an offshore site is not technically legal there, but it also must be noted that even though they’ve outlawed online gaming, all legal sports betting sites accept members from Washington, and there have been no convictions on record for the crime of betting over the Internet.

 Most Trusted Sites For Legal Virtual Racing Betting

 |Site Name||Current Bonus||Age||U.S.||Visit Site|